langchain-ai/langgraph/docs/docs/concepts/low_level.md

 In addition, you can use the [`astream_events`](../how-tos/streaming-events-from-within-tools.ipynb) method to stream back events that happen _inside_ nodes.
 This is useful for [streaming tokens of LLM calls](../how-tos/streaming-tokens.ipynb).

-> [!WARNING] ASYNC IN PYTHON<=3.10
+!!! warning "ASYNC IN PYTHON<=3.10"
->  You may fail to see events being emitted from inside a node when using `.astream_events` in Python <= 3.10.
+    You may fail to see events being emitted from inside a node when using `.astream_events` in Python <= 3.10.
 If you're using a Langchain RunnableLambda, a RunnableGenerator, or Tool asynchronously inside your node, you will have to propagate callbacks to these objects manually.
 This is because LangChain cannot automatically propagate callbacks to child objects in this case.
 Please see examples [here](../how-tos/streaming-content.ipynb) and [here](../how-tos/streaming-events-from-within-tools.ipynb).